 If you come into one of the below groups, the employer will apply to the convention d’accueil:

-When you need work for longer than 90 days, you need a long-stay work visa.
+When you need to work for longer than 90 days, you need a long-stay work visa.
 The employer will apply to the Ministry of Labor.
 When the Ministry confirms your Permit, they will send it to the OFFII (French Office of Immigration and Integration).
 Then, the OFII will send the Permit to the French embassy in your home country.

-Now you, as the employee, can apply to the French embassy for the work visa.
+Now you, as the employee, can apply to the French embassy for a work visa.
 The work visa is permission to enter France.
 The Residence permit is the Authorization to work in France issued by the officials.

-5. Application form
+Step 5.
+Application form

 Get the application form from the French embassy in your country.
 Remember to complete the appropriate application form.
 The short-stay and long-stay applications are different.
 Complete the form with extra care. focus on the information you put in it.
 They must match with your documents.
 Then print, date, and sign it.

-6. Required supporting documents
+Step 6.
+Required supporting documents

 The French authorities require some supporting documents to issue the visa.
-They are the requirements for French work visa.
+They are the requirements for a French work visa.
 See the section below to know what they are.
 You have to gather every piece related to your visa.
 Some of them might not be for your case.

 Bear in mind that every piece of requirements must be according to the details.
 The French authorities are tough on their visa rules.

-7. Visa appointment
+Step 7.
+Visa appointment